Jennh167/About-Me/README.md

 * [submission PR](http://xyz.com)
 * Any Links you used as reference

-### Lighthouse Accessibility Report Score
+### Lighthouse Accessibility Report Score - 100%

-* Provide a screenshot of your score after running a Lighthouse Accessibility report.
+* (![screenshot-lab2] (/Users/jenniferhoskinson/projects/courses/code-102/About-Me/img/Screenshot 2023-12-27 at 6.50.40 PM.png))

 ### Reflections and Comments